 Importantly, the walks were not a protest but a peaceful demonstration that reflected a shift in the public mood and a growing awareness of the importance of reconciliation and a need for a national apology.

-Eight years after the Bridge Walk, Prime Minister Kevin Rudd made a national apology to Australia’s Indigenous people.
+Eight years after the walk Prime Minister Kevin Rudd made a national apology to Australia’s Indigenous people.

 In our collection

 Michael Garden, Reconciliation: A Journey, UNSW Press, Sydney, 2001.